392 pages | 6 x 9

 Barbara Newman contends that these teacher-student exchanges bear witness to a culture that linked Latin pedagogy with the practice of ennobling love and the cult of friendship during a relatively brief period when women played an active part in that world.
 Newman presents a new translation of these extraordinary letters, along with a full commentary and two extended essays that parse their literary and intellectual contexts and chart the course of the doomed affair.
 Included, too, are two other sets of twelfth-century love epistles, the Tegernsee Letters and selections from the Regensburg Songs.
 Taken together, they constitute a stunning contribution to the study of the history of emotions by one of our most prominent medievalists.

 Barbara Newman is John Evans Professor of Latin Language and Literature at Northwestern University.
 She is author and editor of many books, including God and the Goddesses: Vision, Poetry, and Belief in the Middle Ages, winner of the Haskins Medal of the Medieval Academy of America, and From Virile Woman to WomanChrist: Studies in Medieval Religion and Literature.
-Both are available from University of Pennsylvania Press.
+Both are available from the University of Pennsylvania Press.